-This guide will help you decide whether Money Laundering Regulations apply to your business and understand your responsibilities if they do.
+This guide will help you decide whether the regulations apply to your business and understand your responsibilities if they do.

-The Money Laundering Regulations apply to a number of different business sectors, including financial and credit businesses, accountants and estate agents.
+The regulations apply to a number of different business sectors, including financial and credit businesses, accountants and estate agents.

 Anti money laundering controls and monitoring

-You must put in place certain controls to prevent your business from being used for money laundering if you’re covered by the Money Laundering Regulations.
+You must put in place certain controls to prevent your business from being used for money laundering if you’re covered by the regulations.
 These include:

 - assessing the risk of your business being used by criminals to launder money

 - checking the identity of ‘beneficial owners’ of corporate bodies and partnerships

 - monitoring your customers’ business activities and reporting anything suspicious to the National Crime Agency (NCA)

 - making sure you have the necessary management control systems in place